-Article Review:Is it All in Our minds?
-Memory and Aging.
-Psychology Today/New American Media by Watson (2012)
+Article Review of "Is it All in Our minds?
+Memory and Aging" by Watson (2012)

-In essence the argument that listening or engaging in music as being critical in improving memory is also backed by numerous scientific studies.
+In essence, the argument that listening or engaging in music as being critical in improving memory is also backed by numerous scientific studies.
 Among these is the study by Ewa et al (2014), which analyzed a large number of qualitative studies in relation to the advantages of musical training and singing in cognitive development and improvement.
-The authors go on to establish that children involving themselves in musical training do not have much problem in second language acquisition, have an enhanced verbal memory, are able to execute functions in a better way and a more enhanced reading ability.
+The authors go on to establish that children involving themselves in musical training do not have much problem in second language acquisition, have enhanced verbal memory, are able to execute functions in a better way and more enhanced reading ability.
 When a child learns to play a particular instrument, there is a tendency for such a child to develop a better IQ and continue showcasing good academic performance even through adulthood.
-On his part, Bayer et al, (2011) explains that rhythmic entrainment is an effective mechanism that can support execution functions, memory improvements and even learning.
+Rhythmic entrainment is an effective mechanism that can support execution functions, memory improvements and even learning.
 Therefore, we can rightly say that Watson’s observations concerning the role of music in cognitive improvement is well placed.